silverstripe/cwp/docs/en/development-tutorials/deploying-code.md

 When including private repositories, remember they have to have a "private" flag set on them in the `composer.json` file.
 See [working with modules](working-with-modules) for more information.

+## Fetching changes

+To get the latest changes available in the repository, hit the "Fetch latest changes" button.
+This is an equivalent of a `git fetch origin` on you local machine.
+After a short moment you should see new tags, branches and commits coming through and you can proceed with the deployment.

 ## Deploying to UAT site

 Under "Environments", go to **uat**.